Chart Color Schemes

 Box Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 32 such projects that are likely to impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 32 projects likely impacting the area.
 Notable projects include Box Hill City Oval Redevelopment, Box Hill Metropolitan Activity Centre - Public Realm, Wembley Hill Townhomes, and Golden Age Group Box Hill Office and Retail Tower.
-The following list details those projects considered most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.